CarineA/CarineAbraham.github.io/_teaching/2022-CogSci.md

 date: 2022-09-19
 ---

-Undergraduate introductory course into Cognitive Science, additionally includes workshops teaching Python
+Undergraduate introductory course into Cognitive Science, additionally includes workshops teaching Python.

 ### Course summary
 This course introduces students to Cognitive Science, a field at the intersection of several disciplines including philosophy, psychology, linguistics, anthropology, computer science, human-computer interaction, and neuroscience.